Barbara Mayfield, MS, RDN, LD, FAND

-In my talk for the May Conference, we will explore lessons learned from past crises and then discuss 5 essential principles that create crisis communication that is ready, reliable, and responsive.
+In my talk for the May Conference, we explored lessons learned from past crises and then discussed 5 essential principles that create crisis communication that is ready, reliable, and responsive.

 In preparation for my talk, I discovered several excellent resources on this topic in the Crisis and Emergency Risk Communication tools created by the Centers for Disease Control and Prevention.
 I have included a link to the CDC web page where you can find these resources at the end of the article.

 Lessons learned from Titanic, COVID and other crises

 Past crises have taught us much about how to communicate effectively.
 Let’s take a look at several key lessons we’ve learned:

 Effective crisis communication is delivering the right message at the right time.
 As the CDC’s CERC resources state (1): “Bad news does not get better over time.”
 Research indicates that the first information received carries the most weight and later information is judged in comparison.
 As the CERC motto puts it: “Be first.
 Be right.
 Be credible.”